oracle-samples/oltrain/OL/ol.md

 ![](../common/images/OL-1200x200-banner.png)
 ---
 This track is the place to explore Oracle Linux to help you grow your skillset using free videos and hands-on tutorials and labs.
-Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming a better Oracle Linux End-user, DevOps, or System Administrator.
+Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming a better Oracle Linux End-user, DevOps or System Administrator.

 ---